Basic Algorithm Templates

 15

-// Insert a number at the end of the queue
+// Insert a number to the tail of the queue

 q[tt ++ ] = x;